 Are these perhaps mere petty quarrels among liberals?
-No. The social democratic fraction in the Reichstag is divided into two camps, one of which expresses confidence in the government, while the other endeavors to sneak out of all responsibility.
+The social democratic fraction in the Reichstag is divided into two camps, one of which expresses confidence in the government, while the other endeavors to sneak out of all responsibility.
 The social democrats are a band of leaders who mutually neutralize one another, and hold the masses of their followers in impotence and passivity.
-In his article on the united front of the International, Mr. Wendel writes: "But how can the German workers unite with the French, workers when they are united, through their party to the German bourgeoisie!"
+In his article on the united front of the International, Mr. Wendel writes: "But how can the German workers unite with the French, workers when they are united, through their parts to the German boundary in the contract to the German workers when they are united, through their party to the German bourgeoisie!"

 And now the other side of the medal.
 The split in the Belgian Social Democracy must be referred to.
-One party of the brave men of Brussels are cynically and candidly in fayor of the Ruhr occupation.
-The other washes its hands in innocence, like Pontius Pilate Finally a common resolution is arrived at, in which protest is made against the present occupation of the Ruhr area, but which states, at the same time that Germany, is under obligation to pay the reparations, and very plainly hints what is to be done if Germany fails to fulfil this obligation.
+One party of the brave men of Brussels are cynically and candidly in favor of the Ruhr occupation.
+The other washes its hands in innocence, like Pontius Pilate Finally a common resolution is arrived at, in which protest is made against the present occupation of the Ruhr area, but which states, at the same time that Germany is under obligation to pay the reparations, and very plainly hints what is to be done if Germany fails to fulfil this obligation.

 Let us cast a glance at France!
-Whilst the French communists are being sent to prison, not a hair is touched of Messr.
+Whilst the French communists are being sent to prison, not a hair is touched of Messrated Policy of the Poli

 Renaudel, Blum, Jouhaux, or Dumoulin.
 M. Poincaré is fully aware that cannon are not necessary to shoot sparrows.
 Why should he imprison these individuals?
-The good people appeal from Beelzebub to his old grandmother; they run for aid to the League Mations, created by Clemenceau with the aid of Lloyd George and Wilson.
+The good people appeal' from Beelzebub to his old grandmother; they run for aid to the League of Nations, created by Clemenceau with the aid of Lloyd George and Wilson.
 What is the League of Nations?
 France plus England plus Italy.
 It England and Italy cannot tame down Poincaré in the darkroom of diplomatic negotiations how can the League of Nations do it in open council?
 Will Holland and Switzerland, Sweden and Denmark, perhaps attempt to put a bridle on M. Poincaré?
 The French social democrats and the French Amsterdamers appeal to the League of Nations because they cannot appeal to God.
 But the League of Nations, like Jehovah, is on the side of the strongest battalions, and to cail upon it is merely to cause a vibration of the air.

 The Vorwarts, which quotes all these "God help us" international proclamations, reprints the resolutions of the English Labor Party with great pride.
 But let us examine these resolutions carefully.
 They demand that all armies of occupation be withdrawn from the occupied territory.
 Well said!
 But France is not going to withdraw them; on the contrary, France is creasing them.
-Does the Labor Party demand that England now withdraw the English troops, and thus isolate France?
+Does the Labor Party demand that England now withdraw the English troops and thus isolate France?
+God now withdraw the English troops, and thus isolate France?
 God forbid!
 The patriots in the Labor Party know very well that if France remains in the Ruhr area, England will remain too, to divide the cake.
 And therefore the Labor Party does not demand that the English troops be withdrawn, but that the English occupation authorities do not allow French troops to pass through the districts occupied by the British.
-Well, it will certainly break M. Poincare's heart to have to send his troops all round the zone of occupation, at Germanys expense and on German rail-
+Well, it will certainly break M. Poincare's heart to have to send his troops all round the zone of occupation, at Germanys expense and on German railways.